|

 Day 1 Sunday: Meeting from 6.00 pm onwards at the “Mas de Recaute” in Lauris.
 Dinner and overnight at the Mas. (“Mas” means farmhouse in the local traditional dialect)

 Following the foothills of the southern side of the Luberon mountain range, you will reach Lourmarin, a famous village where Albert Camus the French novelist once lived and where his body now lies.
 Picnic near to the village, before mounting the crests of the Luberon to discover a wonderful view: the peaks of the Alps to the north and the Mediterranean sea to the south.
-Night in a stone farmhouse dating from the XII century, lost in the heart of the Luberon.
+Night in a stoneauberge, lost in the heart of the Luberon.

-Ride through the prehistoric sites of the “Gorges de l’Aigebrun”.
-Pass through a very pretty provencal village to offer the horses a drink at the fountain.
+Through the prehistoric sites of the “Gorges de l’Aigebrun”.
+Pass through a very pretty provincial village to offer the horses a drink at the fountain.
 Picnic under the oaks, then follow bridleways though the perfumed garrigues to reach Cereste.
-Overnight at an inn in the heart of the village.
+Night in an inn in the heart of the village.

 Day 4 Wednesday: Cereste – Simiane.